 If you are wanting to ride Hagrid’s Magical Creatures Motorbike Adventure it is not at Universal Studios.
 It is at Islands of Adventure park.
 The best way to ride this is to take advantage of early park admission on your Islands of Adventure day.

 This Universal Studios itinerary will involve a bit of extra walking to spend less time waiting.
 You can also follow the natural order of attractions through your day if you prefer to walk less.

 If you have Universal Express Pass you can really tour the park any way you would like and still avoid long lines and wait times.

 When we use this Universal touring plan we prefer to ride the most popular attractions before lunch.
 This does have us starting at Diagon Alley and then going back to other attractions we passed.

-The most popular attractions at Universal Studios are Harry Potter and the Escape from Gringotts, Hollywood Rip Ride Rocket, Despicable Me, Men in Black, and Transformers.
+The most popular attractions at Universal Studios are Harry Potter and the Escape from Gringotts, Hollywood Rip Ride Rocket, Villain-Con Minion Blast, Men in Black, and Transformers.
 Check out this article for our picks for best rides at Universal Studios.

 Dining at Universal Studios Florida